-Formerly Get Set to Go, this service is a physical activity programme that offers participants a range of activities such as walking, fitness classes, boxing and yoga to improve their physical and mental wellbeing, with peer support to keep people motivated and involved.
-Every Thursday, we run a virtual quiz which is open to anyone and offers a fun, social activity with staff providing mental health support.
+Mind in Kingston's physical activity programme offers participants a range of activities such as walking, running, football and fitness classes, to improve their physical and mental wellbeing, with peer support to keep people motivated and involved.
+We also run a virtual quiz which is open to anyone and offers a fun, social activity with staff providing mental health support.